SenderJosh/SenderJosh.github.io/essays/OverflowingQuestions.md

 Of course, stupid questions also have the tendency to include putting in irrelevant dialogue.
 "I know I might be stupid to ask this, but..." or "I'm just a noob, please be nice".
 People answering your question, no matter how beginner level or advanced, do not care about these things.
 It's more of a distraction or waste of space and time.
 Saying stuff like "help me" is also very redundant because you're already posting on a help board, and people specifically clicked on your question to maybe provide some assistance.
 This also applies to the title/subject line of the question; only include the problem in a precise manner, where stupid questions tend to have "help me" or "urgent!!!".
 Nobody cares (except you).

-<h2>Smart Questions <small>[Example of a smart question - The user was precise with his question and provided the necessary details to fulfill a response.
-For that, the answer he received was heavy in detail while still fun and easy to read](http://stackoverflow.com/questions/11227809/why-is-it-faster-to-process-a-sorted-array-than-an-unsorted-array)</small></h2>
+<h2>Smart Questions</h2> [Example of a smart question - The user was precise with his question and provided the necessary details to fulfill a response.
+For that, the answer he received was heavy in detail while still fun and easy to read](http://stackoverflow.com/questions/11227809/why-is-it-faster-to-process-a-sorted-array-than-an-unsorted-array)

 So what is a <i>smart</i> question?
 Not a dumb question.